edgelesssys/contrast/docs/docs/features-limitations.md

 ## Availability

-- **Platform Support**: At present, Contrast is exclusively available on Azure AKS, supported by the [Confidential Container preview for AKS](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers-on-aks-preview).
+- **Platform support**: At present, Contrast is exclusively available on Azure AKS, supported by the [Confidential Container preview for AKS](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers-on-aks-preview).
 Expansion to other cloud platforms is planned, pending the availability of necessary infrastructure enhancements.

 ## Kubernetes Features

-- **Persistent Volumes**: Not currently supported within Confidential Containers.
+- **Persistent volumes**: Not currently supported within Confidential Containers.
-- **Port-Forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
+- **Port forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
 You can [deploy a port-forwarder](https://docs.edgeless.systems/contrast/deployment#connect-to-the-contrast-coordinator) as a workaround.
-- **Resource Limits**: There is an existing bug on AKS where container memory limits are incorrectly applied.
+- **Resource limits**: There is an existing bug on AKS where container memory limits are incorrectly applied.
 The current workaround involves using only memory requests instead of limits.

 ## Runtime Policies